Serving

 2 main

 An entirely delectable (and easy) way to cook light or moderately flavored fish.
-Steaming fish in an open dish with simple seasonings is typically Chinese.
-The dish the fish is steamed in becomes the serving dish and steam that condenses in the dish become part of the sauce.
+Steaming fish in the serving dish is typically Chinese.
+Steam that condenses in the dish become part of the sauce.

 1/2